 Elder Care Council

-The Elder Care Council is beginning its 10th year of service to Elder Care Services at Fletcher Allen.
-Today’s council includes the Deputy Commissioner of the Department of Disabilities, Aging and Independent Living; directors of community providers including the Area Agency on Aging, Home Health, nursing homes and Community Health Improvement.
-The council also has representation from researchers at the University of Vermont, upper level management of the UVM Medical Group, and two community advocates.
-The council works with Elder Care Services to help prioritize elder care issues in the community and state, and develop strategies to address them.
+The Elder Care Council is beginning its 11th year of service to Elder Care Services at Fletcher Allen.
+Today’s council includes the Deputy Commissioner of the Department of Disabilities, Aging and Independent Living and directors of community providers including the Area Agency on Aging, home health, nursing homes and Fletcher Allen’s Community Health Improvement department.
+The council also has representation from researchers at the University of Vermont, upper-level management of the UVM Medical Group, and two community advocates.
+The council works with Elder Care Services to help prioritize elder care issues in the community and state and develop strategies to address them.

 Collaboration with Other Hospitals, Health Systems and Agencies